yuanlii/Expedia-hotel-price-prediction/README.md

             - combine time modeling + property feature modeling
             - TODO: seem to overfit => can try stack three models directly, instead of fit a second-layer model for time and combine with property feature modeling

         # updated: 04/13/2019
-        sample_prop.ipynb:
-            - this file is used to get a sample pool of properties; currently randomly sample 1000 prop id from the entire dataset, and get the distribution of daily data records of each prop id.
-Then set 75% percentile for choosing the higher bound of picking prop id, we would say that only prop id with valid records larger than this threshold would be considered for prediction.

-        # updated: 04/13/2019
         time_cv.ipynb: